How to Remove Viruses from Your Mac Computer?

 7. Restore from a Time Machine Backup

-If none of the solutions has worked for you by far, you can wipe clean your Mac and then restore it from a Time Machine backup.
-The best thing about this solution is you can easily boot into the recovery partition and select your backup.
+If none of the solutions have worked for you by far, you can wipe your Mac clean and then restore it from a Time Machine backup.
+The best thing about this solution is that you can easily boot into the recovery partition and select your backup.

 But the problem with it is that you might copy the infected file, and you can further damage your system.
 So, you can use a virus scanner to first detect the infected files and then create your backup.